ChengPENG-wolf/ViraLM/README.md

   --batch_size BATCH_SIZE
                         Batch size for prediction (default: 16) --threshold THRESHOLD
-                        threshold for prediction (default: 0.5) --force
+                        Threshold for prediction (default: 0.5) --force
                         Force overwrite of the output directory if it exists (option)
 ```